-The Master of Arts in Public Policy and Administration program aims to:
+The Master of Arts in Public Policy and Administration aims to:

-- Enable graduates from a variety of disciplines and diverse academic and practitioner backgrounds to pursue a Master of Arts degree through full or part-time study.
+- Enable graduates from a variety of disciplines and diverse academic and practitioner backgrounds to pursue a Master of Arts degree through full- or part-time studies.

 - Meet the particular educational needs of individuals by providing a supportive, participatory, and flexible learning environment that recognizes the diversity of student needs.

 - Provide students with an understanding of public policy and public administration in Canada in a global and comparative context.

 - Offer research opportunities and funding support for students.

 - Highlight the complex and constantly changing relationship between the public, private and third (including the para-public, voluntary, and not-for-profit) sectors as they affect the world of public policy and administration.

 - Emphasize the intergovernmental character of public policy and public administration in Canada, with a focus on the realities of governance facing federal, Ontario and municipal public servants.

 - Foster professional and public responsibility among our graduates and a sense of the public sector’s positive contribution to Canadian society.